pinklover91/NatCorder-Performance-Extensions/README.md

 cameraInput.frameInput = new GLESRenderTextureInput(recorder, multithreading: true);
 ```

-NCPX provides `GLESRenderTextureInput` for OpenGLES 3 on Android and `MLTRenderTextureInput` for Metal on iOS.
+NCPX provides `GLESRenderTextureInput` for OpenGLES 3 on Android and `MTLRenderTextureInput` for Metal on iOS.

 ## Watermark Recording
 *INCOMPLETE*